matmuher/flip-flop/square_solver/README.md

 # Having troubles with square equation in your project?
 You can use functions from my project!

-*More details about functions used in project you can get in documentation: check docs.rar, index.html file
+*More details about functions used in project you can get in documentation: check docs.rar/index.html file